 Let’s change the focus to building new habits.
 Habits are something to work on daily.
 If there is a setback, learn from it, and move on.
 This mentality can reduce pressure and increase success.
 Read on to find out what habits I think are especially important for health and wellness.

-- What balance of greens and lean proteins, with cookies and lasagna, makes you feel happy and healthy?
+- Find the balance that works for you.
+What balance of greens and lean proteins, with cookies and lasagna, makes you feel happy and healthy?
 Eating excess cookies or lasagna is not going to make you feel good, just like only eating salad and chicken is not going to make you feel good.

-- Only you know what makes you feel strong and healthy.
+- Stop comparing yourself to others.
+Only you know what makes you feel strong and healthy.
 If your best friend is doing intermittent fasting and not eating breakfast, cool for her.
 If you get hangry (like me) without breakfast, I suggest this is not the plan for you!

 If you need support finding the fun in food, balancing your intake, and/or appreciating what works best for you (and not that celebrity on social media), please reach out to our very empathetic and skilled team of dietitians today at email@example.com!